 We do not recommend at home ear taping unless you are experienced.
 At home ear taping may result in permanent damage to your pet’s ear.
 We also do not recommend watching YouTube videos that show you how to perform ear taping.
 We have witnessed clients follow these tutorial videos and lose the tips of the dogs ears due to improper taping technique.

-When considering ear taping you should know that it is a commitment that is made between you the pet owner, and Rose City Veterinary Hospital.
-The desired results do not happen overnight.
+When considering cropping your pets ears you should know that it is a commitment that is made between you the pet owner, and Rose City Veterinary Hospital.
+The desired results are not guaranteed and do not happen overnight.
 You may be taping for a series of months before the ears stand as desired.